What is a motoring offence?

 Some of the more common motoring offences are:

-Drink Driving – Driving whilst under the influence of alcohol.
+- drink driving: driving while under the influence of alcohol;

-Hand Held Mobile Phones – You must now use a hands free device to comply with the law.
+- using a mobile phone while driving: you must now use a hands free device to comply with the law;

 Penalties and convictions for motoring offences